andrew/ultimate-awesome/README.md

 - [awesome-farming-tech](https://github.com/thefarmhub/awesome-farming-tech) - A collection of valuable resources for making your own IoT aquaponic monitoring system.
 - [awesome-agile-workshop](https://github.com/tunepolo/awesome-agile-workshop) - アジャイル開発・チームビルディングに役立つワークショップのまとめ.
 - [awesome-mpsoc](https://github.com/Vitorian/awesome-mpsoc) - Public resources available for Xilinx  MPSOC+ and SDSOC hardware.
+- [awesome-vector-database](https://github.com/xiaomingx/awesome-vector-database) - A curated list of resources, tools, tutorials, and libraries for exploring and utilizing vector databases.
+This repository aims to provide comprehensive insights into the use of vector databases for efficient data retrieval, similarity search, and machine learning applications. .
 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.
 - [resources](https://github.com/zavsievich/resources) - Learning resources to develop skills across the frontend and related areas.
 PR's are welcome!.
 - [my-awesome](https://github.com/zoroqi/my-awesome) - My Awesome List.